-In September 2017, the City of Santa Rosa issued an MND (State Clearinghouse No. 201709207) for the Emerald Isle Assisted Living Facility Project (2017 MND).
+In September 2017, the City of Santa Rosa issued a Mitigated Negative Declaration (MND), State Clearinghouse No. 201709207, for the Emerald Isle Assisted Living Facility Project (2017 MND).
 The Santa Rosa Planning Commission adopted the 2017 MND and approved the project entitlements on November 30, 2017.
-Subsequent to adoption of the 2017 MND and project entitlements, Oakmont Senior Living withdrew the application.
-The 2017 MND was never challenged.
-Pursuant to CEQA Guidelines Section 15096(e), it is presumed to be legally adequate.
+Design Review Board granted Final Design Review Design Review on March 15, 2018 (DRB Resolution No. 18-977).
+This decision was appealed to City Council and Oakmont Senior Living withdrew the application.
+The 2017 MND was never challenged, and pursuant to CEQA Guidelines Section 15096(e), it is presumed to be legally adequate.

-The proposed Emerald Isle Condominium project would differ from the Emerald Isle Assisted Living Facility Project in both proposed use and proposed site development.
+Emerald Isle Condominiums differs from the Emerald Isle Assisted Living Facility Project in both proposed use and proposed site development.
 The Project proposes a residential multi-family use that would be restricted to persons aged 55 and older.
 No additional senior care services would be provided.
 Site development would be more expansive in order to accommodate the change in use.
+On October 24, 2019, required land use entitlements including a Major Hillside Development Permit, and Tentative Map (Airspace Condominium), and a Minor Conditional Use Permit for the proposed project were approved by Planning Commission by a vote of 6-0 (see Attachment 4).